thehesamgh/auto-deployer/README.md

 # auto-deployer
-Auto deploy files to remove hosts and run scripts
+Auto deploy files to remote hosts and run scripts

 # How to run: